yoshakami/WaccaCircle/README.md

 A: This tool is not for you.
 It is meant to work on Wacca, not on your weird computer without COM ports.
 ```

-Q: How do I compile?<br>
-A: install 22GB of Visual Studio C# compilers and install .NET Framework 4.5.2 library SDK, then open the .sln file with visual studio.<br>
-   In solution explorer, right click the .cs file => exclude from project, then right click on WaccaCircle => add => existing item => select desired .cs file.<br>
-   Then Choose `Release` and `x64` from the dropdown menus and click start. once you did, WaccaCircle.exe will appear in the bin folder, feel free to rename it to whatever you want.<br>
-   depending on your desired .cs file, you'd need to swap WaccaCircle.csproj with the correct one.

 Q: DLL Error<br>
 A: you need to paste all the dll files in the same folder as the .exe,<br>
    which means that if you're compiling, you need to paste all dll files in the bin folder.<br>